-Shinto does not accept that human beings are born bad or impure; in fact, Shinto states that humans are born pure, and share in the divine soul.
-Badness, impurity, or sin are things that come later in life, and that can usually be gotten rid of by simple cleansing or purifying rituals.
+Shinto does not accept that human beings are born bad or impure; in fact, it states that humans are born pure and share in the divine soul.
+Badness, impurity, or sin come later in life and can usually be eliminated by simple cleansing or purifying rituals.

 The first misogi-purification ritual in Japan is recounted in the myth of Izanagi-Izanami in the Kojiki (Records of Ancient Matters compiled in 712).